The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Implementation of Determinant Quantum Monte Carlo Algorithm

-where $\mathcal{C^\prime}$ denotes the configuration after the cluster update.
-Once the trial configuration is accepted, we update the cluster simultaneously.
-This concludes a complete Wolff cluster update. \end{itemize} Note that after the global update, we need to compute the updated Green's function from scratch, which is numerically expensive.
-In practice, we always combine the global updating scheme with the local one, e.g. performing a batch of global updates after several local Monte Carlo sweeps over the complete space-time lattice.
-In Fig.~\ref{fig:figs4}, we measure and benchmark the autocorrelation function for these two updating schemes.
-It is found that, e.g. in the $d$-wave superconducting ($d$-SC) phase, the combined updating scheme with both local and Wolff cluster (WC) updates exhibits a much shorter autocorrelation time for rotor observables and a much shorter Markov time for the thermalization, compared with the pure local updating scheme.
+where $\mathcal{C^\prime}$ denotes the new configuration after the cluster update.
+Once the trial configuration is accepted, we update all the rotors in the cluster simultaneously, and this completes a Wolff cluster update. \end{itemize} Note that after each global update, we need to compute the updated Green's function from scratch, which is numerically expensive.
+In practice, we always combine the global updates with the local ones, e.g. performing a batch of global updates after several local Monte Carlo sweeps over the complete space-time lattice.
+It is found that in the $d$-wave superconducting (dSC) phase, the combined updating scheme with both local and Wolff cluster (WC) updates tremendously reduces the Markov time for the auxiliary fields reaching thermal equilibrium, and in addition exhibits a much shorter autocorrelation time for various observables as compared with the pure local updating scheme.
+In Fig.~\ref{fig:figs4} we show the autocorrelation functions measured for representative observables with these two updating schemes.